-Every single hour needs to be meticulously tracked when it comes to a retainer.
+Every single hour needs to be meticulously tracked when it comes to an agency retainer.
 Writing it down and entering it into your project management software later is not going to cut it.
 You absolutely must be tracking all of your time, in your agency management software, as you work!

-As you probably already know, the client is going to want to see a detailed report every month of exactly what they got for their monthly retainer.
+As you probably already know, the client is going to want to see a detailed report every month of exactly what they got for their monthly retainer with your advertising agency.
 You can’t be scrambling at the end of the month to enter all of your time.
 It doesn’t matter how well you’ve organized those cocktail napkins, your time tracking is not going to be accurate.
-Track everything in your project management software on a daily basis and send a detailed report to your client of all time spent during the month along with the retainer invoice.
+Track everything in your agency project management software on a daily basis and send a detailed report to your client of all time spent during the month along with the creative retainer invoice.